difference between fusion and fission

 Fission is the splitting of a heavier nucleus into two or more lighter nuclei.
 In this process, energy is released, and it is found in a variety of nuclear applications.
 Nuclear power plants use fission to create energy by heating water, producing steam, and using that steam to turn turbines(spinning generators).
 Similarly, fission occurs in nuclear bombs where it is used to produce massive amounts of energy in practically no time.

-See also difference between whey and isolate
+See also difference between grey and gray

 One of the principal disadvantages of nuclear fission is that it produces radioactive waste, which takes thousands of years to decay, hence requires to manage in specific ways to avoid harmful effects.
 Additionally, nuclear fission requires a specific fuel, which is radioactive and rare, and its mining creates environmental issues.